Michael Jackson Documentary: Police Outnumber Protestors at Sundance Premiere

 “I’m here to stand up for him,” said Brenda Jenkyns, a fan of Jackson’s who made the trek to Park City, Utah, from her home in Calgary, Canada.
 “It’s important that people look at the facts, because the truth isn’t black and white.”

 Jenkyns said she first discovered the pop star by following the coverage of his 2009 death and was impressed by his commitment to humanitarian causes.
-“Finding Neverland,” a four-hour documentary by Dan Reed, paints a very different picture of the pop star as a man who used his celebrity to sexually abuse and exploit children.
-The film includes interviews with Wade Robson and James Safechuck, two men who claim they were sexually abused by Jackson when they were children.
+“Finding Neverland,” a four-hour documentary by Dan Reed, paints a very different picture of the singer as a man who used his celebrity to sexually abuse and exploit children.
+The movie includes interviews with Wade Robson and James Safechuck, two men who claim they were sexually abused by Jackson when they were children.
 Robson’s account is controversial because he previously said under oath that Jackson never behaved inappropriately with him before changing his account in a 2016 lawsuit.
-Safechuck filed a separate lawsuit in 2014.
+Safechuck filed a separate suit in 2014.

 Jackson was accused of molestation and was acquitted in a 2005 trial.
 He reached a financial settlement with another accuser, Jordan Chandler, in 1994.
 Both Robson and Safechuck’s lawsuits were dismissed, with the judge saying they had filed too late after the singer’s 2009 death.